ibm-cloud-docs/power-iaas/troubleshoot-aix.md

 {: tsSymptoms}
 The AIX boot disk being used to provision an AIX VM is not successfully booting.
 As a result, the console displays a blank screen without standard debugging options.

+{: tsCauses}
+The AIX boot disk might be corrupted.

 {: tsResolve}
 If the AIX VM does not boot, you must provision an additional AIX VM and use it as a Network Installation Management (NIM) server.
 Without a NIM server, you cannot debug the boot issue and must re-image your disk.